eBay/TrustFabric/Tokens.md

    1. ES256 - ECDSA using P-256 curve and SHA-256 hash algorithm
    2. ES384 - ECDSA using P-384 curve and SHA-384 hash algorithm

-**Note**: The digital signature algorithms provide *Integrity, Authenticity and non-repudiation* characteristics to the tokens.
+**Note**: The digital signature algorithms provide *Integrity, Authenticity and Non-Repudiation* characteristics to the tokens.
 They do not provide confidentiality, which makes them unsuitable for sessions and for user tokens requiring confidentiality.

 ### Prohibited